iterative/dvc.org/content/docs/studio/user-guide/install-github-app.md

 If you are using a GitHub account, you will have to install the Iterative Studio GitHub app on the GitHub repositories/organizations that you want to use with Iterative Studio.
-When you try to create a project, if the app is not already installed, Iterative Studio will not be able to fetch the list of your GitHub repositories.
+When you try to add a project, if the app is not already installed, Iterative Studio will not be able to fetch the list of your GitHub repositories.
 In this case, you will be prompted to configure Git integrations as shown below.